fadden/CiderPress2/FileConv/Code/LisaAsm-notes.md

 +$00 / 6: 8-character label, packed into 6 bytes
 +$06 / 2: value? (usually zero)
 ```
 The code section is a series of lines with a complex encoding.
+All symbols are encoded as
+references to the symbol table, so the text of each symbol is only stored once.
+Numeric values
+and operators used in operands are encoded.

 At least one file has been found that appears to use a different table of opcode mnemonics.
 The
 file "anix.equates" appears in some ANIX distributions, and has the same filetype and auxtype as